ami-onodera/ami-onodera/README.md

 ## Courses and Certificates <img src="https://media.giphy.com/media/Ze8fuHJ7SrRxCqvVQK/giphy.gif" width="50">

-I am currently attending **42 Wolfsburg** at the school's very first batch of students, that started in May of 2021.
+I attended **42 Wolfsburg** at the school's very first batch of students, that started in May of 2021.
 Before that, I took the full-stack web development Bootcamp at **Le Wagon**, and I worked as a Teacher Assistant for their batches in _Berlin_, _Rio de Janeiro_ and _Brasília_ for a year and a half after I finished.

 In addition to that, I also graduated from the JavaScript and React courses from the [Front-end Web Development](https://www.redi-school.org/berlin-career-program) program at the **ReDi School of Digital Integration** in Berlin, the [SheCodes Workshops](https://www.shecodes.io/certificates/72a06b0d7f8b0e7a8405c99b86c41a6b) for JavaScript and React, and have participated in other courses and workshops listed below.